Tenderly/tenderly-cli/README.md

     - "42" # kovan
   my-other-project:
     # if the networks property is not provided or is empty the project will be pushed to all of the migrated networks
+  company-account/my-other-project:
+    # if you want to push to a shared project provide the full project identifier
+    # the identifier can be found in you Tenderly dashboard under the projects name
 ```

 ### Verify